 Assistant Teacher, Ms. Kayla

 Kayla joined the BTG team as an assistant teacher for the first grade BTG class in December 2016.
-She started working at Hope in June of 2015 and has worked as both a Line and Lead Therapist.
+She started working at Hope in June of 2015 and has worked as both a Line and Senior Therapist.

 Kayla grew up in the Greenville area.
 She graduated from Converse College with a bachelor of arts degree in psychology.
 Kayla loves seeing the children grow and learn.